Xoraurea/tpp-executive/documentation/executive/README.md

 - `minor` : number – The minor component of the semantic version.
 - `revision` : number – The revision component of the semantic version.
 - `string` : string – A human-readable representation of the version.
-- `gameVersion` : number – The version of The Political Process running.

 ## Executive.enums